italoadler/bitbooks/Trigonometry/book/chapter_01/chapter_01.md

 ## Summary

 This chapter has mostly been about terminology and relationships.
-Although there's not much code here, most of what is here is very important and will form the foundation of everything in the book.
+Although there's no code in this chapter, most of what is here is very important and will form the foundation of everything in the book.
 So if there is something you're not fully clear on, make sure you spend the time now to work it out so it doesn't bite you later on.

 \newpage